 On many occasions on my travels, the big DSLR bodies and lenses tend to stand out and draw unnecessary attention to myself when trying to do street photography.
 This invariably results in images that seem to be contrived.
 In an effort to blend in with the crowd I have recently started using a small compact camera – Canon G5X which has many features that I have in my DSLR but is much smaller.
 It includes a 24-70mm F1.8-2.8 lens and a versatile screen that be angled in any direction for some candid shooting.

 Going forward I would someday like to experiment with medium format cameras such as the Pentax 645Z or the Hasselblad X1D.

 My latest replacement for Canon 6D is the 5D MKIV.
 An excellent camera that has all the options I need.

 “Change your lens, change your story”

-There are occasion when I use prime lenses and these are when I want a very shallow depth of field and a great looking bouquet.
+There are occasions when I use prime lenses and these are when I want a very shallow depth of field and a great looking bouquet.
 Prime lenses tend to give a very soft bouquet (part of the image out of focus) compared to the blocky edged bouquet from zoom lenses.
 Prime lenses are also more forgiving in presence of bright backgrounds.
-For reportage type of photography I have the Sigma Art lens – 35mm F1.8 and the Canon 50mm F1.8.
+For the reportage type of photography, I have the Sigma Art lens – 35mm F1.8 and the Canon 50mm F1.8.
 Both these are exceptional lenses.

-On most of my trips I tend to carry various filters, especially the 6 and 10 stop ND filters and the Circular polarizer.
+On most of my trips, I tend to carry various filters, especially the 6 and 10 stop ND filters and the Circular polarizer.
 They are necessary for that blurry water shots.
 A sturdy tripod, the Manfrotto 190XProB with Manfrotto 460MG head completes the lineup.